jay-euints/biont-docs-temp/faq.md

 ### What kills a biont?

-Two things:
+A biont is killed two ways:

-1. Vitality reaches 0 (decay at 1/epoch, restored at 1/tick) and someone calls `tick`.
+1. When vitality reaches 0 (decay at 1/epoch, restored at 1/tick) and someone calls `tick`.
 2. `Registry.force_kill` is invoked by protocol owner during audits/deprecations (rare).

 ### What happens when a biont dies?